-Callum McLean is a Sydney-based writer and performer.
-His work has appeared on ABC Radio National, with the Australian Theatre for Young People and State Theatre Company of South Australia, and in Glam Adelaide, InDaily, Buzzcuts, and Rip It Up.
+Callum McLean is a writer and performer whose work has appeared on ABC Radio National, with the Australian Theatre for Young People and State Theatre Company of South Australia, and in Glam Adelaide, InDaily, Buzzcuts, and Rip It Up.
 He is interested in writing about the LGBTQIA+ community and experience.

 In 2015, Callum participated in the Australian Theatre for Young People’s Fresh Ink Mentoring Program.
 He worked with playwright Nicki Bloom to produce two short plays, Bed Song and 3AM.
 In this same year, he attended ATYP’s National Studio at Bundanon, NSW, where he developed the monologue Changing Room under the mentorship of playwright Lachlan Philpott.